 - electric charge carried by the organisms

 - nature of the fluid being filtered

-Filtration of liquids is accomplished either by pulling the solution through a cellulose acetate or cellulose nitrate membrane with a vacuum (i.e, by applying negative pressure in the filter paper) or by forcing the solution through filter paper by imposing positive pressure above the fluid.
+Filtration of liquids is accomplished either by pulling the solution through a cellulose acetate or cellulose nitrate membrane with a vacuum (i.e, by applying negative pressure on the filter paper) or by forcing the solution through the filter paper by imposing positive pressure above the fluid.

 Filtration of air is accomplished using high-efficiency particulate air (HEPA) filters designed to remove organisms larger than 0.3 μm from isolation rooms, operating rooms, and biological safety cabinets.

 A depth filter is a fibrous sheet or mat made from a random array of overlapping paper or borosilicate (glass) fibers.
 The depth filter traps particles in the network of fibers in the structure.